-Google's acquisition of Motorola earns European Commission approvalAlex Wagner - Senior News Editor
+Google's acquisition of Motorola earns European Commission approvalAlex Wagner - Editorial Director of News and Content

 Google's proposed acquisition of Motorola Mobility just got one step closer to completion, as the European Commission today announced that it has given the deal its approval.
 In a press release issued earlier today, the Commission says that it doesn't feel that the merger will not impede competition in the European Economic Area.
 It explains that because Android helps to spread usage of Google's other services, and that increasing the adoption of the services is the company's core business model, the Commission thinks that it's unlikely that the completion of the acquisition would cause Google to restrict the use of Android to Motorola.
 Of course, Joaquín Almunia, Commission Vice President in charge of competition policy, said that the Commission will continue to keep watch over all of the actions of the companies in the mobile realm, especially when it comes to "the increasingly strategic use of patents".